thornjad/raindeer44.github.io/README.md

 You may use, copy, modify and redistribute all files included in this distribution, individually or in aggregate, subject to the terms and conditions of the MIT license.
 See the file `LICENSE-MIT.txt` for details.

-In addition, you may -- at your option -- use, copy, modify and redistribute all images included in this distribution under the directory named `assets/images` according to the terms and conditions of the Creative Commons Attribution 4.0 International License.
-See the file `LICENSE-CC.txt` for details.